github-developer/github-apps-cheat-sheet/README.md

   * Have dedicated rate limits, that scale with the app's usage
   * Facilitate webhook event consumption
   * Follow a repo-centric permissions model through _installations_
-  * Work across GitHub.com and GitHub Enterprise Server
+  * Are supported by GitHub.com _and_ GitHub Enterprise Server

 * **Other key terms**:
   * `Installation`: Connects a GitHub App to one or more repositories owned by an organization or user